lm862003/codex/README.md

 ## Running Tests

-Install the development dependencies and run `pytest`:
+Install the development dependencies and run `pytest`.
+The dev requirements include `httpx`, which is needed by FastAPI's `TestClient` used in the tests:

 ```bash
 python -m venv venv && source venv/bin/activate